Genomon-Project/paplot-doc/config.rst

 3. CA (Chromosomal Aberration)
 -----------------------------------

-If you do not want to change the output graph, only set [result_format_ca] according to your data.
+Please prepare the input file for your own data (see the example file XXXX), and set the path at the [result_format_ca] section.

-Explanations of each item in :ref:`Input file format<data_format>`.
+For advanced setings, please see :doc:`config_ca`.

-For advanced use, see also :doc:`config_ca`.
+Description of each item in :ref:`Input file format<data_format>`.

 .. code-block:: cfg
   :linenos: